vlang/vsl/README.md

 </div>

-VSL is a Scientific Library with a great variety of different modules.
+VSL is a V library to develop Artificial Intelligence and High-Performance Scientific Computations.
-Although most modules offer pure-V definitions, VSL also provides modules that wrap known C libraries among other backends that allow high performance computing as an alternative.

 |                                                                                             |                                                                                       |                                                                       |                                                                              |
 | :-----------------------------------------------------------------------------------------: | :-----------------------------------------------------------------------------------: | :-------------------------------------------------------------------: | :--------------------------------------------------------------------------: |